spatie/laravel-model-states/README.md

 ### Defaults

-If you want a state to have a default value, you can simply hook into the existing Laravel model events.
+If you want a state to have a default value, you can do so in your model's constructor.

 ```php
 // …